m-zurkiyeh/Login/README.md

 $ mysql -u root -p < users.sql
 ```

-6. Create a user, by entering the following commands:
+6. Create a user with all privileges, by entering the following commands:
 ``` sql
 CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';